Venture capital in Poland: The Polish Agency for Enterprise Development

 The Agency (Polska Agencja Rozwoju Przedsiębiorczości, PARP) is involved in the implementation of domestic and international projects, financed from the structural funds, the state budget, and long-term programs of the European Commission.
 It participates in the creation and effective implementation of state policy in the field of entrepreneurship, innovation and adaptability of personnel, seeking to transform into a key institution responsible for creating an environment that supports entrepreneurs.

 The Agency's capital was involved in nearly a quarter of transactions concerning Polish startups.
 Since 2007, the Agency has invested PLN 890M in Polish startups.
 The first public VC support program launched by PARP was the financial perspective of EU funds, in which 6 VC early stage funds received a total of PLN 56.5M in 2007–2008.
 However, in 2008–2015, as part of the Operational Program "Innovative Economy", for a pre-incubation and recapitalization of over 1,200 startups, a total of more than PLN 830M was allocated at the earliest stages of development.
 PARP specializes in rounds of up to PLN 1M.

 The National Center for Research and Development

-Established in 2007 as an executive agency of the Ministry of Science and Higher Education, the Center (Narodowe Centrum Badań i Rozwoju, NCBR) supports risky investments through three major venture capital projects: BRIdge Alfa, NCBR CVC and TDJ Pitango Venture fund, through which the Center creates an ecosystem of developing high-tech ideas.
-It insures bold decisions of investors, in the BRIdge Alfa program at the level of 80% of investments, and through the exchange of experience, it educates professional management teams.
+Established in 2007 as an executive agency of the Ministry of Science and Higher Education, the center (Narodowe Centrum Badań i Rozwoju, NCBR) supports high-risk investments through three major venture capital projects: BRIdge Alfa, NCBR CVC and TDJ Pitango Venture fund.
+Under the BRIdge Alfa program, the center co-finances up to 80% of investment capital to reduce financial risk for private investors, while also supporting management team development through knowledge exchange.

-Since its inception, the National Center for Research and Development has spent almost PLN 250M on venture development, which is less than a tenth of the funds planned by the Center to stimulate the development of the VC market.
+Since its inception, the National Center for Research and Development has spent almost PLN 250M on venture development, which is less than a tenth of the funds planned by the center to stimulate the development of the VC market.
 Every tenth examined in the Startup Poland report, the investment was leveraged with funds from the NCBR.